mvirgo/Path-Planning/README.md

 ### Completed Steps
 1. Implement Behavior Planning for determining when to change lanes
+2. Implement Trajectory Generation to smooth out lane changes and determine safe/possible trajectories.
+3. Implement various cost functions to improve trajectories.

 ### Upcoming Steps
-1. Implement Trajector Generation to smooth out lane changes and determine safe/possible trajectories.
+1. Use remaining old path to plot a new trajectory.
 2. Tune cost functions to improve safety/efficiency of driving.
 3. Project write-up and finalization